The High School Fed Challenge is an unforgettable experience in economic analysis, monetary policy decision-making, public speaking and teamwork.

-All correspondence, including sign-up and materials distribution, will be done electronically through the New York Fed's website or e-mail.
-It is the responsibility of faculty advisors and student participants to check the website for notices and posted materials and to read all e-mail messages carefully.
+- All correspondence, including sign-up and materials distribution, will be done electronically through the New York Fed's website or email.
+It is the responsibility of faculty advisors and student participants to check the website for notices and posted materials and to read all email messages carefully.
 There will be no exceptions to this policy.
-Teams are encouraged to sign up for an e-mail alert that will inform them of changes to the website.

 Faculty advisors will be asked to: